Blue Piccolo

 Blue Piccolo is an album by American trumpeter Ted Curson which was recorded in 1976 and first released on the Japanese Whynot label and the on India Navigation in the US as Ted Curson & Co.

 Reception

-Allmusic awarded the album 4 stars with its review by Scott Yanow stating, "The distinctive trumpeter Ted Curson is well showcased on this LP...
+AllMusic's Scott Yanow stated, "The distinctive trumpeter Ted Curson is well showcased on this LP...
 As usual his solos are both adventurous and (due to his appealing tone and roots in earlier styles of jazz) fairly accessible.
 Worth searching for".